Free Consultation With A Bankruptcy Attorney In Las Vegas

 Filing for bankruptcy is a difficult decision to take, but for many individuals, it is the best way to bring their finances under control and to keep creditors at bay.
 Bankruptcy may at the very least eliminate a significant portion of your debt, and you could potentially entirely remove your entire debt burden.
 At Martin Law PC, we are here to help you through the bankruptcy proceedings, handling all the paperwork for you and giving you the advice you need to make the process as comfortable as possible.
 We can assist with both the 7 and 13 bankruptcy chapters.

 Nevada’s bankruptcy laws are quite generous in that they allow an average debtor to keep most of their property.
 However, if you owe luxury personal property or other non-essential property, you may be forced to surrender that property to the trustee.
 The trustee will then sell the property, and the proceeds of the sale will be given to your creditors.
 Examples of some non-essential property would be a rental that you don’t live in, timeshares, or an all-terrain vehicle.

-A Chapter 13 has some advantages over the Chapter 7.
-For example, with the 13, you may be able to keep, non-essential, assets such as a camper or boat.
-The other significant difference is that a Chapter 13, unlike a 7, allows you to save your house from foreclosure or stop an automobile repossession.
-Chapter 13 though is only available for debtors who have a regular income.
-Also, if you are filing the 13 to prevent a foreclosure, you must be able to pay off any past due balances (past due mortgage payments) within a three to five year period.
-The Chapter 13 is essentially a negotiated repayment plan lasting between three to five years.
-With a Chapter 13, your monthly payment is based upon your income minus your justified expenses.
-The justified expenses are based upon national standards that are used by the IRS.
-Chapter 13 is a very complicated process; so, an attorney is, although not legally required, essential.
-One benefit of Chapter 13 is that your legal fees are spread out as part of your debt repayments, so you don’t have to pay extensive legal fees up front.
-Another significant benefit of Chapter 13 is the fact that your credit score may suffer less damage than under Chapter 7 proceedings as creditors will see that you have made an effort to repay your debt, instead of completely abandoning your borrowing commitments.
+The 13 is essentially a debt consolidation repayment plan, backed by the bankruptcy court, lasting between three to five years.
+With a 13, your monthly payment is based upon your income minus your justified expenses.
+The justified expenses are based upon national standards set by the IRS.
+A 13 is a very complicated process; so, an attorney is, although not legally required, essential.
+One benefit of Chapter 13 is that your legal fees are spread out as part of your debt repayments, so you don’t have to pay extensive legal fees upfront.
+Another significant benefit of Chapter 13 is the fact that your credit score may suffer less damage as creditors will see that you have made an effort to repay your debt, instead of completely abandoning your borrowing commitments.

 Help with Chapter 13 bankruptcy

 Chapter 13 is a complicated process that many law firms do not even offer as a service.
 As an experienced firm with expertise in Chapter 13, Las Vegas residents can rely on us to develop a plan that leaves them free of harassing creditors while also potentially saving your house from foreclosure or even getting your recently repossessed car back.
 As an experienced bankruptcy lawyer, my law firm will help you with the preparation of all the complicated paperwork required for Chapter 13.
 We will summarize your outstanding debts, look at your ongoing expenses and prepare a repayment proposal which we think will be likely to be accepted by creditors and the court.
 It is essential to get your Chapter 13 filing right as failing to file successfully can lead to foreclosure of your home, and further distressing collection procedures from creditors.
-For more information on the Chapter 7 Bankruptcy, Click Here.
-For more information on the Chapter 13 Bankruptcy, Click Here.
-For more information on bankruptcy credit counseling, Click Here.
-For more information on how to stop wage garnishment for Nevada, Click Here.
-For more information on the Chapter 7 Bankruptcy Trustee, Click Here.
-For more information on the Means Test, Click Here.